 A legal firm is a company in itself.
 It is like your own business.
 There are various sectors of law that requires a different set of expertise.
-Thus are the various career options in the legal sector that you can opt for after completion of your law degree.
+Thus, there are various career options in the legal sector that you can opt for after completion of your law degree.

 01. Barrister – Specializes in court.
 You can provide legal advice to your client and represent them in court.